RedisGrafana/grafana-redis-explorer/README.md

 ### What Grafana version is supported?

-Only Grafana 7.0 and later with a new plugin platform supported.
+Only Grafana 7.0 and later with a new plug-in platform supported.

-### Does this datasource require anything special configured on the Redis Enterprise?
+### Does this application require anything special configured on the Redis Enterprise?

-Datasource can connect to any Redis Enterprise cluster version 5.4 and later.
+Application can connect to any Redis Enterprise cluster version 5.4 and later.
 No special configuration is required.

 ## Getting Started